 Posters, notices, flyers and other documents are not allowed on any exterior glass doors or glass areas surrounding exterior doors of campus buildings.
 Postings or signs related to an emergency or safety issue are the only exceptions to this policy.
-Custodial staff will be directed to remove any materials that do not comply with this policy.
+Signs must include identifying contact information or be sponsored by a campus organization.
 Signs are expected to be removed by their owners after their expiration date.